 In the video below, you can hear a man describe the dance of Moribayassa as it used to take place in his village of Balandougou in Guinea.
 The man speaks in French and there’s an English interpreter explaining what he says.
 He says the Moribayassa is no longer performed in his town.

 Below you can watch an African Dance corps dancing the Moribayassa…

 Below you can hear a version of Moribayassa sung by Malian group…

 You can read more about Moribayassa and find musical samples and notation here.

 Photo from Mali Village Dance

 This article was posted on Monday, June 1st, 2015 at 4:30 pm and is filed under African Customs, African Music, Countries & Cultures, Customs and Traditions, Dances, Guinea, Guinea-Bissau, Mali, Malinke People, Moribayassa, Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.